Georgia Prisoners’ Speak

 The Georgia Post-Conviction Justice Act

 The Sanders opinion focused on the broken IAC process, but the problems run deeper.
-GPS has identified six critical failures in Georgia’s post-conviction system that demand legislative action:
+GPS has identified seven critical failures in Georgia’s post-conviction system that demand legislative action:

 Priority Reforms